Building the B9 Robot Brain

 You have to start somewhere so I decided to start by building the B9 Brain.
 The brain is the triangle section that sits inside the clear plastic bubble.
 It is also where "eyes" reside.
 The eyes are considered the two clear ovals at the far right and left sides of the front of the brain.
 So, it just makes sense to start the building process here.

 I cut the brain side panels out of sheet styrene.
-The frame is made out of acrylic.
+The frame is made out of Clear Acrylic.
 Acrylic is really great to work with.
 You can cut it, drill it and even tap threads into it.
 Here I have about 12 lights installed.
 The local Radio Schwack ran out of sockets so I'll have to hit up another one in town soon.

 Well, I had to visit 3 stores to find enough lamp sockets.
 There are 22 lamps inside the brain and 3 that stick out the top.
 I tried to take a picture with all the lamps on but some started blinking immediately.
 Also, two bulbs were duds.

 I took all the lights and sockets out so that I could glue the side panels on.
 I filled several uneven spots (caused by the adhesive softening the styrene from the back).
 It's about ready to be painted.
 I still need to come up with some lenses.

 I painted my Brain tonight.
 I used Dupli-Color T177 Gunmetal.
 It came out pretty good.
 Re-installed all the light sockets and put back in the blinking bulbs (type 258).
 I hooked everything up to a 12 V dc power supply and cranked it up.
 Still no lenses for the "eyes".
 I think I'll dissect a few "one-time use" cameras.
 I have several lying around here.